 WARNING: Drinking distilled spirits, beer, coolers, wine and other alcoholic beverages may increase cancer risk, and, during pregnancy, can cause birth defects.
 For more information go to www.P65Warnings.ca.gov/alcohol.

 Ben Lomond Mountain

-The aromas on the nose show delicate notes of white flowers, yellow apples, asian pear and crushed stones.
-The palate is medium in body with fresh flavors of lemon peel, kaffir lime, green apple, lees with a slight hint of oak spice in the background.
-This is a young wine now on release and waiting 2-3 more years is highly recommended for this wine to really hit the beginning of its potential which should easily last 15+ years.
+The aromas on the nose show delicate notes of lemon peel, nectarine flesh, scorched citrus and a touch of apple.
+The palate is crisp and tangy citrus and then comes broader tastes of toast and crème fraiche, with yuzu zest sprinkled throughout.
+A marzipan warmth pops out on the finish.
 If consuming this wine in its youth, please decant for at least an hour and serve at about cellar temperature (55F) in a large Burgundy stem, please not too cold or the wine’s character will be muted.
-(Drink 2018-2030 - Burgundy Stems)
+(Drink 2020 -2025)